isaiah1112/iblox/README.md

 If you are wanting to work on development of iblox perform the following:

-> pip install -U -r requirements.txt
+> pip install -U -r requirements_test.txt

 To ensure all development requirements are met.
 This will allow you to build the Sphinx Documentation!